QwantResearch/cozy-stack/docs/fulltext.md

 To allow to manipulate the store underlying the bleve indexes, we create an `IndexWrapper` struct that contains a single `bleve.Index` field.
 The wrapper implements setter and getter for the sequence number, the md5sum value (for file content) and the mapping version used (based on last modification time).

-For example, the `setStoreSeq()` and `getStoreSeq()` functions are used to store and retrieve the sequence number associated with an index, so that we can fetch the changes since this last sequence number.
+For example, the `setStoreSeq()` and `getStoreSeq()` methods are used to store and retrieve the sequence number associated with an index, so that we can fetch the changes since this last sequence number.

-In order to store the sequence number directly in the index, we use the bleve `SetInternal()` function that allows us to store additional information into the store, without it being taken into account in the index.
+In order to store the sequence number directly in the index, we use the bleve `SetInternal()` method that allows us to store additional information into the store, without it being taken into account in the index.

-The `GetInteral()` function allows us to retrieve this information.
+The `GetInteral()` method allows us to retrieve this information.

 ### Reindex

-The `indexController.ReIndexAll()` function takes an instance name as argument and calls `instanceIndex.ReIndex()` on all the docTypes that exist in the mapping description folder.
+The `indexController.ReIndexAll()` method takes an instance name as argument and calls `instanceIndex.ReIndex()` on all the docTypes that exist in the mapping description folder.

-The `instanceIndex.ReIndex()` function removes the index from the disk (if found) and creates a new one.
+The `instanceIndex.ReIndex()` method removes the index from the disk (if found) and creates a new one.

 In order to reindex, it starts by making sure that an `InstanceIndex` object is initialized for this instance.
 Then it checks whether this particular doctype index existed in this instance.
 If this is the case, it removes it calling `deleteIndex()`.